aptxlabs/aptxlabs/content/posts/_index.md

 +++
-aliases = ["posts", "articles", "blog", "showcase", "docs"] title = "Posts" description = "Lorem ipsum lorem ipsum lorem ipsum lorem ipsum lorem ipsum lorem ipsum lorem ipsum lorem ipsum lorem ipsum lorem ipsum lorem ipsum lorem ipsum" author = "Hugo Authors" tags = ["index"]
+aliases = ["posts", "articles", "blog", "showcase", "docs"] title = "Posts" description = "The Aptxlabs blog — ideas, solutions, and stories from the intersection of technology, business, and creativity." author = "Aptxlabs" tags = ["index"]
 +++